Unboundedness of the Heesch Number for Hyperbolic Convex Monotiles: Cyclic Tuples with Arbitrarily Large Heesch Numbers

 \begin{lemma} Let $\mathcal P_n$ denote a regular $n$-gon in the hyperbolic plane with fixed side length $\ell>0$.
 Let $r_n$ be its inradius (distance from the center to the midpoint of a side).
 Then $r_n$ is a strictly monotone function of $n$.

 \end{lemma}

 \begin{theorem} For any given positive integer $n$, there exists a convex monotile with Heesch number $n$ \end{theorem} \begin{proof} Let $\mathfrak{k}_{n}$ be the cyclic tuple with Heesch number $n$ as constructed in Theorem \ref{heeschn}.
-We construct a cyclic tuple $ \bar{\mathfrak{k}}_n$ by the following modification of $\mathfrak{k}_{n}$ : \\ (i) replace the odd faces with sizes the first $n$ prime numbers that are greater than $3$. \\ (ii) replace the even faces with sizes $k_i= 2q_i$, where $q_i$'s are distinct primes and greater than the $n$ primes choosen earlier for the odd faces. \\ It is easy to see that the proof of Theorem \ref{heeschn} carries over to $ \bar{\mathfrak{k}}_n$ in place of $\mathfrak{k}_n$, hence $ \bar{\mathfrak{k}}_n$ also has Heesch number $n$. \\ Let $P_n$ be the dual tile of a fan of type $\mathfrak{k}_{n}$.
-We will show that the dual tile $P_n$ for the cyclic tuple $ \bar{\mathfrak{k}}_n$ has the stated property.
+We construct a cyclic tuple $ \bar{\mathfrak{k}}_n$ by the following modification of $\mathfrak{k}_{n}$ : \\ (i) replace the odd faces with sizes the first $n$ prime numbers that are greater than $3$. \\ (ii) replace the even faces with sizes $k_i= 2q_i$, where $q_i$'s are distinct primes and greater than the $n$ primes chosen earlier for the odd faces. \\ It is easy to see that the proof of Theorem \ref{heeschn} carries over to $ \bar{\mathfrak{k}}_n$ in place of $\mathfrak{k}_n$, hence $ \bar{\mathfrak{k}}_n$ also has Heesch number $n$. \\ We will show that the dual tile $P_n$ for the cyclic tuple $ \bar{\mathfrak{k}}_n$ has the stated property.
 A full configuration of copies of $P_n$ meeting at a vertex $v$ of $P_n$ is given by a finite choice of integers $k_1, \dots, k_m \in \mathfrak{k}_n$, possibly with repetitions, such that

 With the above choices of sizes for odd and even faces, we have

 where \(p_1,\dots,p_m\) and \(q_1,\dots,q_k\) are two disjoint lists of distinct primes and \(a_i,b_j\in\mathbb Z_{>0}\). \\ By Lemma~\ref{reciprocal2}, this equality occurs only when either \(k=0, m=1,\;a_1=p_1\); or \(m=0\) with \((k=1,\,b_1=2q_1)\) or \((k=2,\,b_1=q_1,\;b_2=q_2)\)